 The best-paying skill to have in this role appears to be Project Management; employees who claim this ability report median compensation of about $91K per year.
 A common skill in Emerson Process Management's work force is Microsoft Office; slightly less than one-fifth of survey participants report using it on the job.
 Microsoft Excel, Engineering Design, and Financial Analysis are also desirable skills.

 Benefits and Perks

-Paid time off is hard to come by at Emerson Process Management; the company rewards only two in five survey participants with paid vacation time and only a quarter of workers with sick leave.
+Paid time off is hard to come by at Emerson Process Management; the company rewards only half of respondents with paid vacation time and only one in three respondents with sick leave.
 A strong majority of employees contribute to 401(k) savings accounts sponsored by the firm.
-Health insurance is part of the package for almost all survey participants, and for most respondents also include dental insurance.
-Emerson Process Management employees also enjoy perks such as tuition reimbursement, life insurance, a subsidized cell phone, and gym membership.
+Health insurance is part of the package for almost all survey participants, and for most respondents, dental coverage is too.
+Perks also include tuition reimbursement, life insurance, a company cell phone, and gym membership.